 The Trust for Public Land’s national Climate-Smart Cities™ program is providing key planning and decision-making support to help the region take strategic action on climate change through green infrastructure.
 Together with municipal and community partners from six Rhode Island cities (Providence, Central Falls, Pawtucket, East Providence, Cranston, and Warwick), we’re bringing cutting-edge science, Geographic Information Systems (GIS) planning, and innovative design to prepare the entire region for a climate-resilient future with a particular emphasis on investments for underserved populations and integrated water management solutions.

 New materials will be added to the site over the coming weeks.
 Check back for updates and more resources.
+Contact Kristen Weil with any questions or comments.

 Our Climate-Smart Cities™ process bring together a team of experts to research, design, and build the infrastructure and tools that help increase our resilience to climate change.
 Our strategy is to: